 Quick Answer

-Frida Baby 3-in-1 Infrared Thermometer Ear Forehead Touchles
+Frida Baby Thermometer, 3-in-1 Infrared Thermometer for Ear,

-Best thermometer: Frida Baby 3-in-1 Infrared at $39 — three reading modes (ear, forehead, touchless) and 20-reading memory for fever tracking.
-Best bottle sterilizer: Dr. Brown's All-in-One at $67 — sterilizes and dries in one cycle, no separate air-drying step.
-For hypoallergenic diapers: Pampers Amore Size 1 at $29/82-count is fragrance-free, paraben-free, and chlorine-bleaching-free for sensitive-skinned babies.
+Best thermometer: Frida Baby 3-in-1 Infrared ($39) — three reading modes (ear, forehead, touchless) and 20-reading memory for fever tracking.
+Best bottle sterilizer: Dr. Brown's All-in-One ($67) — sterilizes and dries in one cycle, no separate air-drying step.
+For hypoallergenic diapers: Pampers Amore Size 1 ($29/82-count) is fragrance-free and paraben-free for sensitive skin.

 See Today’s Price →